 Key Features of CloudReady

-- You have the Chromebook like the look and feel on any device.
+- You have a Chromebook-like look and feel on any device.

 - The apps are cloud-based, and this is why it runs smoothly on any device.